Ali-Mahdipour/eye-tracking-course/downloads.md

 You can find the link for macOS installer [here](https://posit.co/download/rstudio-desktop/).

 # Demo projects
-You can download demo projects using the [this link].
+You can download demo projects using the [this link](https://drive.google.com/drive/folders/1Xkv60ouUshc9Wv50oEPDQ1L320UB9PmY?usp=share_link).
 **Caution:** You will need to send an access request.
 In the request message write your full-name in Latin (indentical to your registration full-name).